 2. Can creditors indefinitely extend credit facilities to a company in financial difficulties?
 There are no express restrictions on creditors extending credit facilities to a company in financial difficulties.
 However, certain transactions entered into by the company in a prescribed period before the insolvency proceedings begin can be subsequently challenged (please see the answer to Q3 below).
 The criminal liability (referred to above in the answer to Q1) of a company's responsible person causing financial loss to that entity may apply indirectly to a creditor's responsible person where that creditor grants a loan to an already insolvent debtor and in that manner causes financial loss to other creditors.
 If insolvency proceedings have already commenced, the bankruptcy administrator may, with the approval of the creditors' committee, enter into loan facility agreements and related security agreements on behalf of the company in order to keep the company operating.
 Such loans are treated as expenses of the insolvency proceedings and enjoy priority in the distribution of insolvency proceeds, ranking ahead of employment and tax liabilities and other creditors.

-3. If a company is in financial difficulties and the group's principal financial creditors are offering support conditional on and/or asset security being given, what issues does this give rise to, for both the company and the (secured) creditor?
+3. If a company is in financial difficulties and the group's principal financial creditors are offering support conditional on additional or extended guarantees and/or asset security being given, what issues does this give rise to, for both the company and the (secured) creditor?
 All securities acquired through enforcement proceedings or newly created security within 60 days before the start of bankruptcy proceedings are void.

-In addition, other transactions that completed before bankruptcy proceedings but additional or extended guarantees which interfere with the pari passu principle, or are damaging to creditors, or place one or more creditors in a better position than other creditors, may be avoided if challenged either by the bankruptcy administrator on behalf of the debtor, or by creditors:

-- (a) Congruent settlement: Legal transactions and actions entered into within six months before filing for bankruptcy proceedings, which provide security or settlement to a creditor, may be contested if the debtor was insolvent at the time and the creditor knew or ought to have known of debtor's insolvency. - (b) Incongruent settlement: Legal transactions and actions that provide security or settlement for one creditor, which it was not entitled to request, or which it was entitled to request but not in the manner and at the time when it was provided, may be contested if the transaction was entered into within twelve months before filing for bankruptcy proceedings. - (c) Directly detrimental legal transactions: Legal transactions entered into within six months before commencement of bankruptcy proceeding that are directly damaging to the creditors may be contested (among other reasons) if the debtor was insolvent at that time and the counterparty knew of the debtor's insolvency. - (d) Intentionally within five years before filing for bankruptcy proceedings detrimental legal transactions: Legal transactions or actions entered into or taken with the intention of causing damage to one or more creditors may be contested, if the counterparty knew of the debtor's intention.
-Knowledge of intent is presumed if the debtor's counterparty knew that there was a threat of insolvency against the debtor and that the action would damage the bankruptcy creditors. - (e) Transactions and actions with no, or negligible, compensation: legal transactions and actions of the bankrupt debtor that are entered into within five years before filing for bankruptcy proceedings either for no compensation or for a negligible compensation may be contested.
+In addition, other transactions that completed before bankruptcy proceedings but which interfere with the pari passu principle, or are damaging to creditors, or place one or more creditors in a better position than other creditors, may be avoided if challenged either by the bankruptcy administrator on behalf of the debtor, or by creditors: (a) Congruent settlement: Legal transactions and actions entered into within six months before filing for bankruptcy proceedings, which provide security or settlement to a creditor, may be contested if the debtor was insolvent at the time and the creditor knew or ought to have known of debtor's insolvency. (b) Incongruent settlement: Legal transactions and actions that provide security or settlement for one creditor, which it was not entitled to request, or which it was entitled to request but not in the manner and at the time when it was provided, may be contested if the transactions entered into within six months before filing for bankruptcy proceedings. (c) Directly detrimental legal transactions: Legal transactions entered into within six months before commencement of bankruptcy proceeding that are directly damaging to the creditors may be contested (among other reasons) if the debtor was insolvent at that time and the counterparty knew of the debtor's insolvency. (d) Intentionally within five years before filing for bankruptcy proceedings detrimental legal transactions: Legal transactions or actions entered into or taken with the intention of causing damage to one or more creditors may be contested, if the counterparty knew of the debtor's insolvency. (d) Intentionally within five years before filing for bankruptcy proceedings detrimental legal transactions: Legal transactions or actions entered into or taken with the intention of causing damage to one or more c transactions and actions with h0, of hegigible, compensation, legal transactions and actions of the bankrupt debtor that are entered into within five years before filing for bankruptcy proceedings either for no compensation or for a negligible compensation may be contested.